Autism and the Narrative Process

 All of these writers struggled socially.
 Emily Dickinson once pressed a flower into an editor's hand and awkwardly told him that "this may serve as my introduction."
 Yeats was asked to leave the Theosophical Society because he asked too many questions.
 Thoreau withdrew to his cabin by the pond and was happier alone than he had ever been in company.

-A messy writing process (possibly due to autistic issues with abstract, linear processes)
+A messy writing process—possibly due to autistic issues with abstract, linear processes.

-Struggles in building a narrative structure (autistic tendency to view life, and writing, as "an incoherent series of unconnected events" - Bernard Rimland )
+Struggles in building a narrative structure—autistic tendency to view life, and writing, as "an incoherent series of unconnected events" (Bernard Rimland).

-Rich use of symbolism which may not be comprehensible to all readers (possible autistic tendency towards associative thinking - Kristin Chew)
+Rich use of symbolism which may not be comprehensible to all readers—possible autistic tendency towards associative thinking (Kristin Chew).

-Brown then analyzes the work of the writers featured for these specific issues--and finds them.
+Brown then analyzes the work of the writers featured for these specific issues—and finds them.

 For me, this was an important insight.

-I did identify with most of the other issues listed above—as well as some of the less common traits mentioned, like basing characters on oneself (which can made critique challenging) and the tendency to create duplicate or parallel characters.
-Still, for me, issues with narrative structure has been, and continues to be, my biggest stumbling block.
+I identified with most of the issues listed above—as well as some of the less common traits mentioned in the book, like basing characters on oneself and the tendency to create duplicate or parallel characters.

 Irish poets learn your trade.
-Sing whatever is well made...
-(W.B.
-Yeats, Under Ben Bulben)
+Sing whatever is well made... —W.B.
+Yeats, Under Ben Bulben

 Writing a novel has been a dream of mine for a very long time and it's hard to just walk away from it.
 But change can serve a purpose, and I think the writers featured in Writers on the Spectrum prove that point.